LeyingGuan/msCCAexperiments/README.md

 ## Table and Figures
 The R markdown file SIM_result_summary.Rmd first save the organized results under simulations/ResSummary_Paper/ with respective names, then, make

-- Tables 1-6 and Figure 1, which summarizes the main quality comparison results and the run time comparisons between msCCAl1 and rifle.
+- Tables 1-6, which summarizes the main quality comparison results and the run time comparisons between msCCAl1 and rifle.

-- It also compares
+- It generates supplementary Tables in Appendix F for initialization run time quality comparisons using fast initialization and convex initialization.

+-- It generate the runtime comparison table between SGCTGD and msCCAl1 as well as the comparison between a single-run estimation using SGCTGD to the estimation distributions using msCCAl1.

+--

 # Published Real Data Reproducibility